simulation-tree/unmanaged/README.md

 ### Safety checks
 When compiling with `#DEBUG` or `#TRACK` flag set, all allocations originating from `Allocations` or `Allocation` will be tracked.
-Providing for development time null checks through a thrown exception when the current domain exits and there are still allocations present (leaks).
+Providing dispose and access out of bounds checks, in addition to a final check when the current domain exits and there are still allocations present (leaks).

 > It's the programmers responsibility and decision for when, and how allocations should be disposed.